subhronilsaha/hacktoberfest-repo/README.md

-# hacktoberfest-repo
+# Hacktoberfest Repository for Algorithms

-Hacktoberfest 2020 repository.
+This is a repository for Hacktoberfest 2020 repository.
+I will be adding Data Structures and Algorithm problem solutions here.